Winter of 2010–11 in the British Isles: November 2010

 By 26 November, nighttime temperatures fell well below 0 C, with the Welsh towns of Sennybridge and Trawscoed being among the coldest places at -10.2 C. The cold snap heralded the earliest winter snow fall for 17 years.
 The AA dealt with an estimated 15,500 calls regarding breakdowns on the same day.
 The night of the 26/27 November saw a thunder storm damage electrical systems and flood roads, causing disruption transport services on 27 November, including to trains in Dublin.
 Elsewhere in Ireland, the Irish Insurance Federation revealed there were 22,450 claims from the public, the majority of which involved snow or ice damage to people's homes.
 The DART and the northern commuter and Maynooth commuter lines were not running and Belfast and Rosslare train services out of Dublin were also affected.
 The main runway at Dublin Airport due to snow and ice for most of the day.

 Later in November, the Met Office's warnings remained in place across much of the UK, with Scotland and North East England predicted to have the heaviest snowfalls, with new warnings in place for icy roads in Northern Ireland and Wales.
 Snow was causing problems on some roads, with gritters deployed as temperatures dipped to -3 °C (27 °F).
 The AA reportedly faced a 40% increase in call-outs, compared to an average November.
 Motorists in Wales and Northern Ireland struggled with icy roads while Scotland was facing more heavy snow and drifts thanks to a biting wind.

 The CET (Central England Temperature) was -4.0 C on 28 November, the lowest November CET mean since -4.6 C was recorded on 24 November 1904.
 The lowest temperature of the month was also recorded on this day, with -17.5 C recorded at Llysdinam, Wales.
 The Met Office at RAF Linton-on-Ouse in North Yorkshire recorded a record low for November of -11.2 C; earlier that month on the 4th it had recorded a record maximum for November of 17.6 C.

 December 2010

-According to the Manley Central England Temperature record (beginning in 1659), the December of 2010 was the second-coldest December ever recorded in central England.
+According to the Manley Central England Temperature record (beginning in 1659), December 2010 was the second-coldest December ever recorded in central England.
 It was also the coldest December in the UK since UK records began in 1890, and the coldest December in Ireland since official records began.